aregtech/areg-sdk/docs/wiki/msvc-integrate.md

 5. Set other projects to depend on `dummy` to ensure it builds first.

 For a working example, refer to the `.bat` file in [<areg-sdk>\examples\examples_generate.bat](./../../examples/examples_generate.bat) and the `dummy` project in [<areg-sdk>\examples\dummy](./../../examples/dummy/).

----

-This guide provides a comprehensive approach to integrating the AREG Framework into your Visual Studio projects.